 Disclaimer: This list is for day hikes that are about 8 miles long.
 Feel free to take away or add to this list as you are packing.

-This is what I usually wear during a hike during summer/sunny weather.
+This is what I usually wear during a Summer/Autumn hike:

 (I don’t wear sneakers anymore in the summer because it’s just way too hot and going downhill is not fun.)